 Most people know that saving for retirement is important.
 Many invest in their employer’s 401(k) plan, mutual funds, or other savings vehicles with the hope of having enough money to carry them through their golden years until death.
 We all know we will need money for shelter, food, transportation, daily living expenses, and, hopefully, a little fun.
 However, one thing often overlooked when planning for retirement is healthcare.

 Medical Care and Retirement

 Medical care is one of the largest expenses seniors will incur during their retirement years.
-The Baby Boomer generation is experiencing many chronic diseases, such as diabetes, heart disease, and cancer.
+As people get older, it’s more common to experience more chronic diseases, such as diabetes, heart disease, and cancer.
 These diseases require ongoing care and treatment and can be financially detrimental to a retiree.
-Many Boomers may also endure a great deal of stress, due to concerns that they may not have enough retirement income to fund such costly medical expenses.
+Seniors may also endure a great deal of stress, due to concerns that they may not have enough retirement income to fund such costly medical expenses.

 The Benefits of an HSA

 Investing in your employer’s 401(k) plan is always a must, however, your employer may also offer another savings tool that is often overlooked when planning for retirement.
 The HSA (Health Savings Account) can be a vital component in reaching retirement goals.
 The HSA is a medical savings account that is paired with a High-Deductible Health Insurance Plan (HDHP).
 Contributions to an HSA may be made by the employee and their employer, and the contributions are tax-free.
 Funds may be used for payment of medical care incurred by the account holder and dependents.
 HSA funds can be invested in stocks, bonds, and other investment funds to encourage further fund growth, and earnings are also tax-free.
 Additionally, unspent funds in an HSA rollover and grow from year to year.
 The HSA belongs to the employee, and if the employee’s employment ends, the HSA goes with them.